How To Run a PowerShell Script? The 2 Best Methods

 In that case, here’s a quick rundown to run PowerShell scripts using PowerShell ISE.

-1. Open up Windows PowerShell ISE using the Windows Search bar and make sure to run it as an administrator.
+1. Open Windows PowerShell ISE using the Windows Search bar and ensure to run it as an administrator.

 Run Windows PowerShell ISE

 2. Next, click on File and select Open from the drop-down menu.
-This should open up the File Explorer.
+This will open the File Explorer.

 Now open your file

-3. Here, head to your script’s directory and press the Open button.
+3. Here, navigate to your script’s directory and press the Open button.

 Select your script